 - It’s packed with loads of delicious flavours – cinnamon, ginger, apple, coconut, sultanas, walnuts and of course carrots.

-- If I could describe a cake as ‘juicy’ then this is how I would describe this cake.
+- If I could describe a cake as ‘juicy’ then this is how I would describe this carrot and walnut cake.
 The texture is moist and crumbly all at the same time.